daavoo/pyntcloud/README.rst

 Integration with other libraries
 ================================

-pyntcloud offers seamless integrations with other 3D processing libraries.
+pyntcloud offers seamless integration with other 3D processing libraries.

 You can create / convert PyntCloud instances from / to many 3D processing libraries using the `from_instance` / `to_instance` methods: